graphistry/graphistry-cli/docs/vGPU.md

 * Isolate Graphistry from other GPU software
   * Docker allows picking which GPUs + CPUs are used
   * ...
 For both sharing and isolation
+* Nvidia vGPUs do not yet support Uniform CPU/GPU memory sharing, which causes RAPIDS processes to crash on bigger-than-GPU memory use instead of transparently spilling

 Longer-term, Graphistry is aiming to push most/all GPU use to [Dask](https://docs.dask.org/en/latest/gpu.html), which adds even more flexibility for resource sharing.